coldest country in the world

 • Finland

-Finland is known for its cold winters, with temperatures often falling well below freezing.
+Finland is known for its cold winters, often falling well below freezing.
 The country experiences long, snowy winters, and in extreme conditions, temperatures can dip as low as -30°C.

 • Iceland

 Iceland experiences a subarctic climate, with cool summers and cold winters.
-Though it is relatively mild compared to other northern regions, temperatures can plummet to -40°C during the winter months.
+Though relatively mild compared to other northern regions, temperatures can plummet to -40°C during winter.

 • Tajikistan